Under the Table and Screaming is about a local music scene.

 Why Under the Table?
 Why Screaming?

 Dave Matthews Band is by far the most famous musical act to emerge from Charlottesville (so far).
-Some folks cherish the local ties to DMB, whose titular frontman got his start as a bartender at Miller’s downtown (a venue which will certainly feature in a future edition of this project).
+Some folks cherish the local ties to DMB, whose titular frontman got his start as a bartender at Miller’s downtown.
 Others are constantly trying to get out of the shadow the band casts in American popular music history.

 Under the Table and Screaming gives a nod to that long shadow cast in the 1990s while delving into the people, places, and stories that keep our vi- brant local music scene alive and thriving today.
 Because, despite DMB’s success, they’re not a quintessential Charlottesville band; there is no quintessential Charlottesville band, or even bands.
 There is no “Charlottesville sound.”
 There are, in fact, a lot of sounds made in Charlottesville.